 • Include a good head shot of yourself in your profiles – not one so “smooth” and perfect that it looks like you bought it from iStockPhoto, but a good one that is definitely of you.

 Merely creating several online profiles with the same information isn’t enough.
-If you’ve done your branding work, and created your resume, biography and other career materials, you should have a suite of documents and brand bites to pull from.
+If you’ve done your branding work, and created your resume, biography, LinkedIn profile and other career marketing materials, you should have a suite of documents and brand bites to pull from.
 And don’t forget to include the things you’re passionate about away from work.
 They’re all part of your brand.

-- Blogging on your own blogsite, guest blogging, blog commenting
+- Blogging on your own blogsite, LinkedIn’s Pulse publishing platform, and guest blogging.

 - Joining conversations and starting your own on Twitter, Facebook, other social networks